Convergence Analysis of Machine Learning Algorithms for the Numerical Solution of Mean Field Control and Games: II -- The Finite Horizon Case: Proof of the main result

-\end{proposition} Given the Lipschitz continuity of the optimal feedback control $\hat{\bv}$ w.r.t. $(t,x)$ under the standing assumptions, and given the result of Proposition~\ref{prop:approx-fct-NN} below quantifying the rate at which one can approximate Lipschitz functions by neural networks over compact sets, the proof of the above result relies on the regularity property of the objective functional provided by Proposition~\ref{lem:var-J-feedback-compact}: if two controls are close enough, the objective value does not vary too much.
+\end{proposition} The proof is based on two technical results proven in Proposition~\ref{prop:approx-fct-NN} and Proposition~\ref{lem:var-J-feedback-compact} below.
+Given the Lipschitz continuity of the optimal feedback control $\hat{\bv}$ w.r.t. $(t,x)$ under the standing assumptions, and given the result of Proposition~\ref{prop:approx-fct-NN} below quantifying the rate at which one can approximate Lipschitz functions by neural networks over compact sets, the proof of the above result relies on the regularity property of the objective functional provided by Proposition~\ref{lem:var-J-feedback-compact}: if two controls are close enough, the objective value does not vary too much.

 The proof of Proposition~\ref{prop:approx-fct-NN} relies on a special case of~\cite[Theorems 2.3 and 6.1]{MhaskarMicchelli} which we state below for the sake of completeness.
-It forces us to work with periodic functions, but in return, it provides a neural network approximation for a function and its derivative.
-This is important in an optimal control setting as it provides needed bounds on the Lipschitz constant of the control.
+It forces us to work with periodic functions, but in return, it provides a neural network approximating simultaneously a function and its derivative.
+This is especially important in an optimal control setting as it provides needed bounds on the Lipschitz constant of the control.
+We use this approximation estimate locally so we do need to assumes periodicity in the statement of our result.
 First we recall a standard notation.
 For a positive integer $m$, $\TT^m$ denotes the $2\pi-$torus in dimension $m$.
-For positive integers $n$ and $m$, and a function $g \in \cC^0(\TT^m) $, $E_n^m(g)$ denotes the trigonometric degree of approximation of $g$ defined by:

-where the infimum is over trigonometric polynomials of degree at most $n$ in each of its $m$ variables.
-While \cite[Theorems 2.3 and 6.1]{MhaskarMicchelli} does not differentiate between a time and a space variable, and the same regularity is assumed for all the components of the variables, the proofs of these theorems actually give the following result.
+For positive integers $n$ and $m$, and a function $g \in \cC^0(\TT^m) $, $E_n^m(g)$ denotes the trigonometric degree of approximation of $g$ defined by $ E_n^m(g) = \inf_{P} \|g - P\|_{\cC^0(\TT^m)}, $ where the infimum is over trigonometric polynomials of degree at most $n$ in each of its $m$ variables.
+While \cite[Theorems 2.3 and 6.1]{MhaskarMicchelli} do not differentiate between time and space variables, and the same regularity is assumed for all the components of the variables, an inspection of the proofs of these theorems actually shows that the result stated as Theorem~\ref{th:MM} in Appendix \ref{app:proof-approx-NN} holds.